mike-north/certin/packages/messages/etc/messages.api.md

 // Warning: (ae-internal-missing-underscore) The name "LOG_CLEANING_UP_TRUST_STORE" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const LOG_CLEANING_UP_TRUST_STORE = "Cleaning up any pemberly-secure self-signed certificates from your trust store";
+export const LOG_CLEANING_UP_TRUST_STORE = "Cleaning up any relevant self-signed certificates from your trust store";

 // Warning: (ae-internal-missing-underscore) The name "LOG_CREATE_NEW_CERT" should be prefixed with an underscore because the declaration is marked as @internal
 //